 Campbell University Divinity School and the Norman Adrian Wiggins School of Law are pleased to offer the dual MDiv/JD program.
 The dual degree program enables students to earn both degrees in five years of full-time study, rather than the usual six years (if the degrees were to be pursued separately).
-The program of study is flexible and individualized to provide each student with the best feasible combination of those two complementary disciplines.
+The program of study has flexibility to provide each student with the best feasible combination of those two complementary disciplines.

-The JD program requires completion of 90 credits, 82 of which must be earned at the law school, and 9 of which must be earned at the divinity school.
-The MDiv program requires completion of 90 credits, 72 of which must be earned at the divinity school, and 18 of which must be earned at the law school.
+The JD program requires completion of a minimum of 90 credits, at least 81 of which must be earned at the law school, and 9 of which must be earned at the divinity school.
+The MDiv program requires completion of a minimum of 90 credits, at least 72 of which must be earned at the divinity school, and 18 of which must be earned at the law school.

 Prospective students must first be granted separate admission into both programs.
 This entails submitting all required application materials and meeting the admission standards of both programs.
 Candidates wishing to pursue these dual degrees must be admitted to both programs within a 24-month period.